johnjasa/practical_optimization/Content/Introduction and context/Intro.md

 ## Hello and welcome!
 This is a collection of markdown notes to help teach how best to perform multidisciplinary design optimization.
 It is absolutely a work in progress.
 I wanted to share the progress here as we continue to develop this course.

-Check out [[0 to optimization in 10 steps]] if you're looking for a quick example set of lessons contained in this course.
+Check out [[0 to multidisciplinary optimization in 10 steps]] if you're looking for a quick example set of lessons contained in this course.
 Click around and see linked notes to merge ideas together.

 Any and all feedback is welcome!